werkkrew/ciq-hiit-tracker/README.md

 **Menu Options and Settings**
 *The menu can only be accessed while on the splash screen*

+* Activity Type - Select the type of activity the workout will be recorded as
-* Heart Rate Zones - Choose between the official Orange Theory Zone model or your User Profile Defined Model
+* Heart Rate Zones - Choose between the official Orange Theory Zone model or your User Profile Defined Models
 * Allow Vibration - Enable or Disable Vibration.
-Enabling presents cues at start/stop of workout and when falling into the blue zone or going up into the orange/red zone.
+Enabling presents cues at start/stop of workout and when falling into the blue zone or going up into the orange/red zone

 **Buttons and Interactions**
 * On touchscreen devices tapping the screen will toggle the device back light (if equipped).